panik10/aws_devops_task_1_test_lab_setup/README.md

 # AWS Essentials: Test lab setup

 Welcome to AWS Essentials!
 This is a first task in series to help you learn AWS.

-In this task series you will deploy your very own instance of [Grafana](https://grafana.com/), configure it, and use it to monitor your cloud infrastructure!
+It is easier to get familiar with cloud by solving real-life tasks, so in this task series you will deploy your very own instance of [Grafana](https://grafana.com/), configure it, and use it to monitor your cloud infrastructure!
+Grafana is a tool for building dashboards, mostly used for the infrastructure monitoring.

 ## Prerequirements